1993 AFL Grand Final: Background

 In the week leading up to the Grand final, Essendon's Gavin Wanganeen was awarded the Brownlow Medal.
 Also during that week, Essendon caused a sensation in omitting Derek Kickett from the team.
 Kickett had played every game of the season up to that point but had lost form during the finals series.

 Carlton entered the grand final as warm favourites, even though Essendon finished on top with a percentage margin of 1.5 against the Blues.
 The Bombers played more a younger side compared to them.

 Carlton were forced to make a late change when veteran defender Peter Dean was ruled out through injury.
 Essendon coach Kevin Sheedy put Dean Wallis and Mark Harvey into the side at the expense of Kickett and David Flood.
 The Bombers played a second generation of 'Baby Bombers' for the grand final, with seven Essendon players—Gavin Wanganeen, David Calthorpe, Dustin Fletcher, Rick Olarenshaw, Mark Mercuri, James Hird and Joe Misiti—all being under the age of 21.

 As 1993 was proclaimed by the United Nations as the International Year of the World's Indigenous People, the Grand Final pre-match entertainment featured some prominent Australian indigenous musicians: Gunditjmara/Bundjalung singer/songwriter Archie Roach, Turrbal mezzo-soprano Maroochy Barambah and Northern Territory–based band Yothu Yindi, whose indigenous members were of the Yolngu tribe.
 Barambah performed "Waltzing Matilda" and the national anthem.
 She was widely panned for her performance, falling behind and dropping almost an entire verse out of sequence with the orchestral track.

 Match summary

-Essendon carried their form from the preliminary final into the grand final against the Blues, with the individual brilliance of Michael Long being the most memorable feature.
+Essendon carried their form from the preliminary final into the grand final against the Blues, with the individual brilliance of Michael Long being the most memorable feature (although a famous long running 'goal' kicked by Long in the first quarter looked to be touched on the goal line by Stephen Silvagni and remains a controversial talking point to this day).
 The Norm Smith Medal was awarded to Long for being judged the best player afield, with 33 disposals and 2 goals.

 Stephen Kernahan tried hard for the Blues with 7 goals, but his side barely threatened after being down by 5 goals at the first change.
 Essendon had thirteen scoring shots to three by the Blues in the first quarter to set up their win.
 Paul Salmon kicked 5 goals for the Bombers.